 - The secondary stage is characterized by the hematogones dissemination of the organisms and is the stage seen in infants with congenital syphilis.
 These infants can then go into a latent asymptomatic stage or a symptomatic tertiary stage.

 - Symptomatic tertiary stage of congenital syphilis is characterized by neurological and cardiovascular disease, in addition to skin granulomatous disease.

 The incidence of congenital syphilis has declined since the introduction of mandatory serologic screening during pregnancy.
 Fetal infection is more common to happen in mothers who are in the primary or secondary stage of syphilis.

-Congenital syphilis can be symptomatic before the age of two years, i.e., early disease, or the symptoms might emerge after two years, i.e., late disease.
-Without effective treatment, perinatal death occurs in one third of the cases.
-The remainder two thirds are usually born asymptomatic, but if left untreated, symptoms will emerge within the first few months of life.
+Congenital syphilis can be symptomatic before the age of two years, i.e., early disease or the symptoms might emerge after two years, i.e., late disease.
+Without effective treatment, perinatal death occurs in one-third of the cases.
+The remaining two-thirds are usually born asymptomatic, but if left untreated, symptoms will emerge within the first few months of life.

 The early manifestations of congenital syphilis include bloody nasal discharge, hepatosplenomegaly, jaundice, elevated hepatic enzymes, lymphadenopathy, hemolytic anemia, osteochondritis and thrombocytopenia.
 Mucocutanous rash, failure to thrive, nephritis, blindness due to chorioretinitis and central nervous system abnormalities are also commonly observed in early disease.
 Late features of congenital syphilis include chronic inflammation of the bones, teeth and the central nervous system.